Skip to content

 As a conference interpreter you could:

-• listen to a speaker through headphones in a soundproof booth
+• listen to speakers through headphones in a soundproof booth

-• interpret after each sentence or passage of speech
+• relay what is being said after each passage of speech and during pauses

 As a public service interpreter you could: